What is Dick Smothers' Net Worth?

 Controversies

 In 1967, The Who performed on their show, resulting in a notable controversy.
 The group destroyed their instruments with explosives after finishing a rendition of "My Generation," but this led to a much bigger explosion than planned.
 Instead of just using one small explosive charge on the drum set, three charges were somehow added by mistake, causing shrapnel to fly around the stage.
 One piece of the drum set sliced into Keith Moon (the drummer), lacerating his arm and leaving him groaning with pain.
-Guitarist Pete Townshend also suffered – his hair caught on fire and the blast reportedly helped cause his hearing loss in later life.
+Guitarist Pete Townshend also suffered – his hair caught on fire, and the blast reportedly helped cause his hearing loss in later life.

 As their show became more popular, it also became more controversial.
 Their comedy act began to focus on issues like the President, racism, and the Vietnam War.
 Focusing on these issues put the Smothers Brothers in conflict with CBS, who wanted to censor their shows heavily.
 His led to entire segments being deleted, which led to increasingly hostile conflicts between the Smothers Brothers and the producers.
-Eventually, these conflicts led to the show's cancellation by 1969.
+Eventually, these conflicts led to the show's cancellation in 1969.
 The Smothers Brothers then sued the network for breach of contract, but they had little success.
 However, they did win an Emmy Award that year.

 Personal Life and Real Estate